Download This Sample

 - Many women were religious leaders, and were responsible for teaching children about their culture.

 - Blackfeet women had the choice of becoming warriors or homemakers.

-- The Blackfoot bands share a common language and culture, but they were politically independent.
+- Blackfoot bands share a common language and culture, but they were politically independent.

-- Each of them had its own government, laws, police, and services, just like a small country.
+- Each band had its own government, laws, law enforcers, and services, just like a small country.

-- Each Blackfoot community lives on its own reservation or reserve, which means the land belongs to the tribe and is legally under their control.
+- Each Blackfoot community lived on its own reservation or reserve, which means the land belonged to the tribe and is under their control.

 - The Blackfeet people valued harmony, so every chief had to agree on a decision before action could be taken (this is called consensus).